chamiz/JBehaveSample/README.md

 You can simply run test using JUnit too.

-Right click on src/main/java/com/chamiz/jbehave/MyStories.java and run as JUnit test.
+Right click on src/test/java/com/chamiz/MyStories.java and run as JUnit test.

+or Execute as gradle test

 If you have further clarifications please contact me.